Learn how to use webhooks to automate actions based on specified events.

 Overview

-Webhooks are automated messages sent by Truv as an HTTP POST request to a predefined URL when an event occurs on the platform.
+Webhooks are automated messages sent by Truv.
+These notifications are HTTP POST requests to a predefined URL when an event occurs on the platform.

 Subscribing

 Visit the Truv Dashboard Development > Webhooks and add a URL for your environment.
-Each environment has a separate URL and needs to be specified independently.
+Each environment requires a specific and separate URL.

 Testing

-Note: All header field names are case-insensitive.
-For more information, you can reference the HTTP/1.1 Specifications, Section 3.2.
+All header field names are case-insensitive.
+For more information, refer to HTTP/1.1 Specifications, Section 3.2.

 Timing